mralfiem591/paxd/README.md

 ## Getting Started

 > [!NOTE]
-> PaxD is only compatible with Windows systems at this time.
+> PaxD is only compatible with Windows systems ~~at this time~~, and probably only ever will be.

 ### Installing PaxD